webda2l/symfony-docs/notifier.rst

 Desktop Channel
 ~~~~~~~~~~~~~~~

-The desktop channel is used to display desktop notifications on the same host machine using
+The desktop channel is used to display local desktop notifications on the same
-:class:`Symfony\\Component\\Notifier\\Texter` classes.
-Currently, Symfony
+host machine using :class:`Symfony\\Component\\Notifier\\Texter` classes.
+Currently,
-is integrated with the following providers:
+Symfony is integrated with the following providers:

 ===============  ====================================  ==============================================================================
 Provider         Package                               DSN